gecche/laravel-multidomain/README.md

 Update your packages with composer update or install with composer install.

-You can also add the package using `composer require gecche/laravel-multidomain` and later specify the version you want (for now, dev-v1.1.* is your best bet).
+You can also add the package using `composer require gecche/laravel-multidomain` and later specify the version you want.

 This package needs to override the detection of the HTTP domain in a minimal set of Laravel core functions at the very start of the bootstrap process in order to get the specific environment file.
 So this package